VeztaVezta

 Add Trading Adapter (Optional)

 Always cap event/market fetching to avoid overloading the shared VM.
-The Kalshi connector caps at 200 events -- apply similar limits for any new exchange.
-Uncapped fetching on the 8 GiB VM causes memory exhaustion.
+Polymarket and DFlow connectors both cap at 200 events.
+Uncapped fetching on the staging VM (8 GiB) causes memory exhaustion.

 Testing

 Write unit tests for the connector in src/ingester/newexchange.connector.spec.ts.
 Use MSW v2 to mock external API calls.
-Reference polymarket.connector.spec.ts and kalshi.connector.spec.ts for patterns:
+Reference polymarket.connector.spec.ts and dflow.connector.spec.ts for patterns:

 • Mock successful responses with realistic data